 Pilates is both simple and yet, not so simple.

-At Apparatus Pilates we have a small collection of Pilates auxiliary equipment: a cadillac, ladder barrel, spine corrector and high mat, along with some other smaller apparatus.
-This is equipment is generally utilised in Private Sessions, but on Sundays (or any day that the session is scheduled) the studio is open for Pilates LAB.
+At Apparatus we have a small collection of Pilates auxiliary equipment: a cadillac, ladder barrel, spine corrector and high mat, along with some other smaller apparatus.
+This is equipment is generally utilised in Private Sessions, but on scheduled days the studio is open for Pilates LAB.

 Pilates LAB is an autonomous, relaxed and informal Pilates session that is about your feeling and flow.
 It’s also an opportunity to move between auxiliary equipment and experience a deeper, more personal connection with your movement.